The most common signs of Endometriosis

 Abnormal urinary or bowel habits

-A sharp or dull pain and sometimes bleeding, during or after sexual intercourse.
+Endometriosis can lead to pain and discomfort during or after sexual intercourse, and it’s important to be aware of its potential effects.
+The pain experienced may vary in intensity, ranging from sharp to dull and may even be accompanied by bleeding in some cases.
 This pain may worsen depending on the position you are in.
 In some this pain can also be triggered by orgasm, causing deep pain for several hours afterwards.
+The intensity of the pain can also be affected by the position you may be in during sexual activity.

 Endometriosis can lead to difficulties conceiving.